designstem/projects/rgblamp/about.md

 ### Motivation

-> ~*The idea to create this scenario due the vital importance of the RGB color model for graphics designers. <br/>The RGB color model is pervasively used for the sensing, representation, and display of images in electronic systems, such as computers, scanners, digital photo cameras and digital video cameras.*~
+The idea to create this scenario due the vital importance of the RGB color model for graphics designers.

+The RGB color model is pervasively used for the sensing, representation, and display of images in electronic systems, such as computers, scanners, digital photo cameras and digital video cameras.